Fleet, Cargo, Trucking and Transportation Insurance

-If you work in the transportation industry you will need transportation insurance coverage that protects your vehicles and cargo.
+If you work in the transportation industry you will need transportation and business insurance coverage that protects your vehicles and cargo.
 Your coverage should also give you the flexibility to be compatible with your profession and lifestyle.

 Transportation Insurance is a broad term and can include many different types of coverage, including:

 Cargo Insurance – cargo insurance covers damaged or stolen cargo while it is under the care of your company or vehicle.
 If you are shipping something then you may also want to make sure that you have insurance on the property that is being transported.
 Transportation companies, or carriers, have only limited coverage so taking out insurance on your freight can offer you the coverage you need.

 Fleet Insurance – fleet insurance is for companies that have 5 or more vehicles that need to be insured.
 Having fleet insurance can potentially provide discounts.